gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

 The Spirit and the Bride says, come!
-I am calling you at this last minute.
-I am calling you back to me.
-I am your eternal hope who has created you anew in my new birth that I have poured out onto you.
-I am the high priest forever after the order of Melchizedek.
-I am right here to strengthen you in your weakness.
-I am calling with my last breath before the last grain of sand drops, and it is almost here.
-I am that I am, and the Great I AM has sent me.
+I am calling you at this last minute.
+I am calling you back to me.
+I am your eternal hope who has created you anew in my new birth that I have poured out onto you.
+I am the high priest forever after the order of Melchizedek.
+I am right here to strengthen you in your weakness.
+I am calling with my last breath before the last grain of sand drops, and it is almost here.
+I am that I am, and the Great I AM has sent me.

 165